-Fully updated for Android Studio 4.2, the goal of this book is to teach the skills necessary to develop Android based applications using the Java programming language.
+Fully updated for Android Studio Chipmunk, the goal of this book is to teach you how to develop Androidbased applications using the Java programming language.

 Beginning with the basics, this book provides an outline of the steps necessary to set up an Android development and testing environment.
-An overview of Android Studio is included covering areas such as tool windows, the code editor and the Layout Editor tool.
+An overview of Android Studio is included covering areas such as tool windows, the code editor, and the Layout Editor tool.
 An introduction to the architecture of Android is followed by an indepth look at the design of Android applications and user interfaces using the Android Studio environment.

-Chapters are also included covering the Android Architecture Components including view models, lifecycle management, Room database access, the Database Inspector, app navigation, live data and data binding.
+Chapters are also included covering the Android Architecture Components including view models, lifecycle management, Room database access, the Database Inspector, app navigation, live data, and data binding.

 More advanced topics such as intents are also covered, as are touch screen handling, gesture recognition, and the recording and playback of audio.
-This edition of the book also covers printing, transitions, cloud-based file storage and foldable device support.
+This edition of the book also covers printing, transitions, and foldable device support.

-The concepts of material design are also covered in detail, including the use of floating action buttons, Snackbars, tabbed interfaces, card views, navigation drawers and collapsing toolbars.
+The concepts of material design are also covered in detail, including the use of floating action buttons, Snackbars, tabbed interfaces, card views, navigation drawers, and collapsing toolbars.

-Other key features of Android Studio 4.2 and Android are also covered in detail including the Layout Editor, the ConstraintLayout and ConstraintSet classes, MotionLayout Editor, view binding, constraint chains, barriers and direct reply notifications.
+Other key features of Android Studio Chipmunk and Android are also covered in detail including the Layout Editor, the ConstraintLayout and ConstraintSet classes, MotionLayout Editor, view binding, constraint chains, barriers, and direct reply notifications.

-Chapters also cover advanced features of Android Studio such as App Links, Dynamic Delivery, the Android Studio Profiler, Gradle build configuration, and submitting apps to the Google Play Developer Console.
+Chapters also cover advanced features of Android Studio such as App Links, Dynamic Delivery, Gradle build configuration, and submitting apps to the Google Play Developer Console.

-Assuming you already have some Java programming experience, are ready to download Android Studio and the Android SDK, have access to a Windows, Mac or Linux system and ideas for some apps to develop, you are ready to get started.
+Assuming you already have some Java programming experience, are ready to download Android Studio and the Android SDK, have access to a Windows, Mac, or Linux system, and have ideas for some apps to develop, you are ready to get started.